rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - The Vancouver Grizzlies move to Memphis, making the Raptors the only NBA team in Canada.
-- **Hakeem Olajuwon** joins the Raptors for his final season in the NBA.
+- Vince Carter represents the Raptors for the third straight All-Star Game.
 - The Raptors clinch a playoff spot on the last day of the regular season.
-- Vince Carter represents the Raptors for the third straight All-Star Game.

 </MainText>